Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: A simple case with Dirichlet boundary

-There are many methods to start with to derive the volume dependence / IR cutoff for the Dirichlet boundary, and later apply as an approximation to the harmonic oscillator basis truncation.
+with the assumption that the basis is large enough to represent the short-range interaction $V$, hence the details of $V$ are not important.
+Here $\mathcal A$ denotes the $A$-body bound-state wavefunction with energy $E_\infty$, $\vec r_i$ are the single-particle coordinates, and $m$ is the nucleon mass.

+On finite volumes, each single-particle coordinate is restricted to a region $S$ of half-width $L$.
+In the 1D discussion below, $S = [-L,L]$, and the many-body domain is the hypercube $S^A$.
+We write

+The difference is in the boundary condition: we require $\mathcal A_L(\vec r) = 0$ at $r_i = L$, replacing the condition $\mathcal A(\vec r) \to 0$ as $r_i \to \infty$.
+The reason we distinguish $H$ and $H_L$ is that in practice, the boundary conditions are imposed via a specific choice of basis truncation, resulting in different representations of the operator.
+The aim of Lüscher's formalism (for bound states) is to obtain a well-defined description of the energy shift $\Delta E_L =E_L - E_\infty $.
+Several methods exist to derive the volume dependence for the Dirichlet boundary, which can later serve as an approximation to HO basis truncation.
 Of all these methods, it is necessary to guarantee that the boundary condition is satisfied and the shift to the bound state energy emerges:

-where $L$ describe a spherical region $S$ with radius $L$.
-We start our derivation for the factor with the Dirichlet boundary using this ansatz.
-The system we are considering throughout this paper is
+for $r \to L$.
+We start our derivation for the factor with the Dirichlet boundary based on this ansatz.